jdillard/personal-site/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 Since there were three of us, we decided to do one double touring kayak and one single, with a total of five dry bags between us.
-We had recieved advice that we wouldn't need a full wet suit, but according to [the 120&deg; Rule](https://www.gobair.org/Resources/Documents/Cold_Water.pdf) and the conditions we encountered wearing at least a farmer john would put us in a more appropriate safety margin.
+We had recieved advice that we wouldn't need a full wet suit, but according to [the 120&deg; Rule](https://www.gobair.org/Resources/Documents/Cold_Water.pdf) and the conditions we encountered wearing at least a farmer john would have put us in a more appropriate safety margin.
 Dry suits would have obviously been ideal.

 {: {{site.data.css.tip-box}} }
 > **Important:** It would be a good idea to attend at least a pool session, like